Bill Drummond (Professor)

 William J. Drummond’s career includes stints at The (Louisville) Courier-Journal, where he covered the civil rights movement, and the Los Angeles Times, where he was a local reporter, then bureau chief in New Delhi and Jerusalem and later a Washington correspondent.
 Drummond was appointed a White House Fellow in 1976 by Gerald R. Ford, worked briefly for Secretary of State Henry Kissinger and eventually became associate press secretary to President Jimmy Carter.
 In 1977 he joined NPR and became the founding editor of “Morning Edition.”
 Drummond has been honored with a National Press Club Foundation Award, the Sidney Hillman Foundation Award for Journalism Excellence, and the Award for Outstanding Coverage of the Black Condition from the National Association of Black Journalists.
 His research interest lies in incorporating stress-reduction techniques into journalism education.
 He holds a bachelor’s degree from the University of California at Berkeley and a master’s degree from the Columbia University Graduate School of Journalism.

-Ben Manilla is one of America's foremost audio producers.
-His 30-year career spans all aspects of radio.
-He has produced series for National Public Radio, The Disney Company, The Library of Congress, CBS, PBS, and many others.
-His consulting firm, Media Mechanics, created a full-time satellite channel for Starbucks, invented a new music format for public radio in Milwaukee, and is developing a new cable TV series starring Laura Dern.
-For seventeen years, Ben has collaborated with Dan Aykroyd on the House of Blues radio series.
+Ben ManillaBen Manilla is one of America's foremost audio producers.
+His 30-year career spans all aspects of creative sound production.
+He has invented series for National Public Radio, The Disney Company, The Library of Congress, CBS, PBS, and many others.
+He created a full-time satellite channel for Starbucks, invented a new music format for public radio in Milwaukee, and for 20 years has collaborated with Dan Aykroyd on the House of Blues radio series.
 Together, they wrote the book, "Elwood's Blues".
-Ben's work has been honored with the Major Armstrong Award, The Edward R. Murrow Award, The Music Journalism Award, The Ohio State Public Service Broadcasting Award, Billboard Magazine's Syndicated Radio Show Award, and many more.
-Ben is currently working on a multi-hour TV and radio series on The History of Recorded Music with Sir George Martin.
+Ben's work has been honored with the Peabody Award, the Major Armstrong Award, The Edward R. Murrow Award, The Music Journalism Award, The Ohio State Public Service Broadcasting Award, Billboard Magazine's Syndicated Radio Show Award, and many more.
 Ben has a degree in Drama from New York University.

 Holly Kernan is the news director at public radio station KALW-FM in San Francisco and the architect of the award-winning Public Interest Reporting Project.
 She is also the director of the Public Radio Program at Mills College in Oakland.
 Kernan has worked at New America Media, Youth Radio, KQED, Link TV and Canal Sur in Spain, where she produced historical documentaries for public television.
 She has received numerous awards for her work, including the Society for Professional Journalists’ Sigma Delta Chi, Edward R. Murrow, American Women in Radio and Television, Northern California Society for Professional Journalists’ Public Service Award and was recently named "Journalist of the Year" by the Northern California Society of Professional Journalists.